 The set of paths that PowerShell 7 uses to find modules (and the commands they contain) has changed between Windows PowerShell and PowerShell 7.
-That path setup allows the team to migrate modules as needed to run natively, yet still allows you to use older commands as needed more or less transparently.
+The paths that PowerShel 7 uses allows the team to migrate modules as needed to run natively, yet still allows you to use older commands as needed more or less transparently.
 All in all, this gives the broadest possible support for Windows PowerShell within PowerShell 7.

 In “Exploring Compatibility with Windows PowerShell”, you look specifically at the new commands you have available in PowerShell 7.
 This recipe shows the new commands available as well as looking at where PowerShell and Windows PowerShell find core commands.